 If you are new to homeschooling, you may find yourself wondering how to teach social studies.
 After all, aren’t social studies traditionally taught in classroom environments with group projects and community opportunities?

 Thankfully, there are plenty of options for teaching homeschool social studies!

-Social studies for homeschoolers may have a different format overall from traditional schools, however, the information is processed and applied in many of the same ways.
-Kids’ activities are some of the perfect mediums for learning the geography of the world, and methods such as unschooling or project-based learning bring real-world elements into daily lessons.
+Social studies for homeschoolers may have a different format than seen in traditional schools.
+However, the information is learned and applied in many of the same ways.
+Kids’ activities are perfect resources for learning the geography of the world, and methods like unschooling or project-based learning bring real-world elements into daily lessons.

 What Are Social Studies?

 The term “social studies” encompasses a group of related subjects about the community, social relationships, politics, and foreign affairs.
 Usually, social studies cover history, geography, economics, government, and even political science.

 High schoolers typically cover the complex subjects, while previous grades lay the foundation with basic information.